 The Importance Of Political Messaging

 Speaking the truth, highlighting the positives, deflecting; call it what you will, but there is no denying how important political messaging is.
-Effective campaigning goes hand in hand with a coherent, persistent and consistent message.
+Effective campaigning goes hand in hand with a coherent, persistent and consistent message and must be deployed across all political campaign tools and methods of campaign distribution.
 You must find something to say that is relevant and that resonates with your target audience.
 Most politicians state a problem and then propose a solution.
 This shows the public that they are problem solvers and not just going to rest on their laurels.
 There is also a sense of collaboration about campaign messaging as it is developed in response to voter input.

 We can say with confidence that the faster you decide on a message, the more time you have to refine it.
 Establishing your ‘working’ campaign message at an early stage gives you more opportunities to run tests on how people are interpreting your ideas, good or bad.

 Testing can be done in many forms, it can be as simple as debuting your message at a political rally, broadcasting your political message across political social media platforms, gathering data from the audience members or seeing how your messaging is received through door-to-door canvassing.
 Lots of politicians run quantitative tests such as polling which tells you how many people think something.
 On the other hand, qualitative research tells you why people think what they think.

 Creating testable messages and seeing how they fare in different demographics and locations through polling and online advertising is commonplace nowadays.
 Being able to gauge the reaction of the crowd is fundamental when conducting qualitative research.
 If you can’t tell when what you're saying is being welcomed positively, then you have no business running for office in the first place.